ankur512512/backbase-terraform/README.md

 Steps:

-1. Download the source code in your working directory using below command.
+1. Download the source code in your working directory using below command:

 	git clone url

-2. cd into that project with below command
+2. cd into that project with below command:

 	cd backbase-terraform

 3. Copy the public and private key from your home directory to current working directory where the code exists. (modify the source path if you need)